Red Digital Cinema: DSMC3 System

-In 2019, Jared Land from Red announced the Red Komodo camera.
+In 2019, Jared Land from Red announced the Red Komodo Camera.
 In 2020, Red started to ship the "beta" stormtrooper white models of the Red Komodo to customers on the waitlist.
-The price for the beta cameras is $6995, with the regular black shipping models for $5,995 (body only).
+The price for the beta cameras was US$6,995, with the regular black shipping models for US$5,995, body only.
 The Komodo camera features 6K video, super 35 sensor, a Canon RF lens mount, a dual BP battery plate, and a global shutter.

-In 2021, Red announced the Red V-Raptor camera, the current flagship model in Red’s lineup of cameras, and the first camera that officially belongs to the DSMC3 family of cameras.
+In 2021, Red announced the Red V-Raptor camera, the current flagship model in Red's lineup of cameras, and the first camera that officially belongs to the DSMC3 family of cameras.
 Like the Komodo, the Red V-Raptor also has an active Canon RF lens mount, but unlike the Komodo, the V-Raptor is capable of multi-format recording.

-Live Production states, “V-RAPTOR features a multi-format 8K sensor (40.96mm x 21.60mm) with the ability to shoot 8K large format or 6K Super 35.
-Joining its predecessor, the MONSTRO 8K VV sensor, this unique in-camera option for impactful visual storytelling allows shooters to leverage any of their large format or S35 lenses with the push of a button and always deliver at over 4K resolution.
-The V-RAPTOR far exceeds previous sensor capabilities, presenting users with the option to capture 8K full sensor at up to 120 frames per second (150fps at 2.4:1), 6K up to 160 fps (200fps at 2.4:1), and 2K (2.4:1) at an incredible 600 frames per second, while still capturing over 17 stops of dynamic range.”
+The V-Raptor features a VistaVision 8K sensor (40.96 mm x 21.60 mm) with the ability to crop to smaller formats like Super35.
+It is capable of recording full sensor 8K at 120 FPS (or 150 FPS cropped to 2.4:1), and high frame rates of up to 600 FPS in 2K.
+With an advertised dynamic range of 17 stops.
+It was launched priced at US$24,500, body only.
+Red would later release the V-Raptor XL in 2022, featuring a larger body with an expanded range of ports, internal ND filter, additional aux power, interchangeable lens mount, among other features.

-The Red V-Raptor launched with a price tag of $24,500 (body only) and is available for purchase on their website as well as from a few other vendors.
+In November 2022, Red announced the V-Raptor Rhino, a limited edition version of the V-Raptor, but featuring an 8K Super35 sensor and a light grey color scheme.
+It was launched priced at US$19,500.
+In March 2023, the V-Raptor and V-Raptor XL S35 was launched.
+These cameras were identical to the previous V-Raptor and XL models and, like the V-Raptor Rhino, have Super35 sensors instead of the original VistaVision sensor.

-Later in 2021, Red announced on their website that the Red V-Raptor XL would be released in 2022.
-The upcoming camera will be priced at $39,500 (likely body only) and will feature an “all-in one system, suited for studio configurations and high-end productions.
-Includes internal ND filter, additional aux power, interchangeable lens mount, and more.”
+In February 2025, the company released its first two cinema cameras using the Nikon Z-mount, the V-Raptor [X] and the Komodo-X. On 9 September 2025, Red announced the V‑Raptor XE, also offering a Z-mount version besides the RF-mount variant.

 Other products

 Lenses

-Red offered S35 PL mount prime and zoom lenses for their cameras.
+Red has offered S35 PL mount prime and zoom lenses for their cameras.